emdorgan/portfolio/README.md

 * change padding or margin between nav items to be % based.
 * Figure out elegant background image for landing page.
 * Make the social media icons shrink (or resize on ~300px width screen)
+* Make sure that when I click on portfolio images, I am taken to the deployed application.
 * Style the portfolio page (ensure one project takes up the majority of the page)
 * Style the About Me page
 * Style the Contact Me page